 Triggering formal retention reviews.
 If a tenure-track faculty member does not demonstrate clearly adequate progress to the reviewers in an informal review, the department chair or department RPT advisory committee in consultation with the reviewers may trigger a formal RPT review after giving the candidate written notice of such a review and its timing.
 The formal RPT review may proceed either in the following year or as soon as the file is completed (including the solicitation and receipt of external evaluation letters if applicable) but no sooner than 30 days after written notice of the review is provided to the candidate.

 Formal reviews.
-Formal reviews must provide a substantive assessment of the candidate's research or other creative activity, teaching and service to date.
-Formal reviews require a vote of the full RPT advisory committee.
+A formal review must provide a substantive assessment of the candidate's research or other creative activity, teaching and service to date.
+A formal review requires a vote of the full RPT advisory committee.
 External evaluations, as discussed below (Policy 6-303-III-D-9), are required for tenure and promotion reviews.
 Departments, through departmental RPT Statements, may also mandate external evaluations for mid-probationary and/or triggered reviews.
-When such external evaluations are not mandated, candidates still retain the right to have external letters solicited unless quality of research or creative activity is not an issue in the review (e.g., a triggered review focused solely on teaching) and provided that such request is made before the review commences.
+When such external evaluations are not mandated, a candidate still retains the right to have external letters solicited unless quality of research/ creative activity is not an issue in the review (e.g., a triggered review focused solely on teaching) and provided that such request is made before the review commences.

 Mid-probationary retention reviews.
 All tenure-track faculty members shall have at least one formal, mid-probationary review in their third or fourth year, as determined by departmental rules.
 Department RPT Statements must prescribe the number of reviews and the year(s) in which they occur.